Value and Benefits of a Paramedic Certification

 - Can be used as a marketing tool, i.e., Our flight program is staffed by certified flight and/or critical care paramedics.

-- Will result in employing paramedics who are high achievers, have a high patient satisfaction rating, and are members of a highly functioning team.
+- Will result in employing high-acheiving paramedics resulting in higher patient satisfaction rating, and are members of a highly functioning team.

 - In a recent survey, specific healthcare providers who were certified were found to be generally high achievers, had a higher self-esteem, and sought opportunities for professional growth.
 These are providers that want to know the latest information in health care and take pride in the care they deliver.
 This is a valuable asset for the institution in which they are employed.